OpenNMT/nmt-wizard/README.md

 ## Server configuration

-* The REST server and worker are configured by `settings.ini`.
+* The REST server and workers are configured by `settings.ini`.
+The default configuration for all of the pools is stored in `default.json`.
+This file is read by the launcher when the launcher is started and stored in REDIS database together with a timestamp.
+Whenever this file is changed, the corresponding timestamp must be modified - and this modification will be detected by all workers that are then restarting.

 ## Using the launcher